 Supporting our work

-As we mark our 80th Anniversary, we look forward to helping more people fight loneliness with our gift of technology.
+We look forward to helping more people fight loneliness with our gift of technology.
 If you’d like to support us in our vital work and secure our legacy for the next 80 years, then please visit our Donate page.